Friday, January 10, 2025

 They both had hoped to beat the snow home, but the sidewalk was starting to turn white by the time they turned in the driveway.

-The snow started in K around 11 pm, Heron was at work and sent me a picture.
+The snow started in Knoxville around 11 pm, Heron was at work and sent me a picture.

 He sent me a text at noon, saying the bar was closing down, and he was heading home.

-By the time he made it home, it had started coming down pretty good here.
+By the time he made it home, the snow was falling steadily here.

 Cowboy had his work bag packed, he's prepared to spend the night at the plant, and then he took a nap.